demarez/demarez.github.io/_pages/home.md

 ## Vortices in the Arabian Sea

 <p align="justify">
-During my PhD, I studid the dynamics of meso- and submeso-scale coherent structures in the Arabian Sea.
+During my PhD, I studied the dynamics of meso- and submeso-scale coherent structures in the Arabian Sea.
 This work was supervised by <a href="https://scholar.google.com/citations?user=R_-h7fgAAAAJ&hl=en">Xavier Carton</a> and <a href="https://scholar.google.fr/citations?user=EI2ZEqAAAAAJ&hl=fr">Thomas Meunier</a>, in strong collaboration with <a href="https://www.researchgate.net/profile/Pierre-Lhegaret">Pierre L'Hégaret</a> and <a href="https://www.researchgate.net/profile/Mathieu-Morvan">Mathieu Morvan</a>.
 It took place at LOPS in <a href="https://en.wikipedia.org/wiki/T%C3%ADr_na_n%C3%93g">Brest</a> thanks to DGA's funding.
 </p>

 <figure> <img src="/assets/nice_ending.png">